allthings/developers/guides/quickstart.md

 // We'll make an API request here.
 ```

-The above code is all you will need to add to make authorization with OAuth work.
+The above code is all you will need to make authorization with OAuth work.
 In the code you just pasted, we need to replace `👉 Put your OAuth Client ID here` with your Oauth Client's _Client ID_.
 You can find your OAuth Client's _Client ID_ back in the [Developer Console](https://console.allthings.me/projects) where you previously created your OAuth Client.

 ```diff